FocasLab/STT-for-SA-MAS/README.md

+# Incorporating Social Awareness into Control of Unknown Multi-Agent Systems: A Real-Time Spatiotemporal Tubes Approach
-This repository contains the MATLAB implementation of the paper: “Incorporating Social Awareness into Control of Unknown Multi-Agent Systems: A Real-Time Spatiotemporal Tubes Approach ⋆”
+This repository contains the MATLAB implementation of the paper: “Incorporating Social Awareness into Control of Unknown Multi-Agent Systems: A Real-Time Spatiotemporal Tubes Approach ”

 **Repository Contents:**